Oyshik-ICT/devskill_django_project/README.md

-# This a django project which take information about teachers and students and store it in database.
+# This is a django project which take information about teachers and students and store it in database.